Abelian Surfaces over totally real fields are Potentially Modular: Etale descent and the main modularity lifting theorem

 Before proving this theorem, we record the following important corollary. \begin{cor} Suppose that~$\rho$ satisfies Hypothesis~\ref{hyp: hypotheses on rho}.
 Then~$\rho$ is modular.
 More precisely, there is an ordinary automorphic representation~$\pi'$ of $\GSp_4(\A_F)$ of parallel weight~$2$ and central character~$|\cdot|^2$, with $\rho_{\pi',p}\cong\rho$, and for every finite place~$v$ of~$F$ we have \end{cor} \begin{proof} The existence of~$\pi'$ with~$\rho_{\pi',p}\cong\rho$ is immediate from Theorem~\ref{thm: main thm on gluing}, taking~$I=S_p$, together with Theorem~\ref{thm-classicality} and Theorem~\ref{thm: cohomology in terms of automorphic forms}.
 By Corollary~\ref{cor: Galois representations for limits of discrete series with ordinarity at p} we have

 at all finite places~$v$ of~$F$, so we need only prove that the monodromy operators agree at the places~$v\in R$.
-Since~$\rho|_{G_{F_v}}$ is pure by assumption, it follows from Lemma~\ref{lem: pure implies N is maximal} that it suffices to prove that $n(\rho|_{G_{F_v}})\le n(\pi'_v) $.
+Since~$\rho|_{G_{F_v}}$ is pure by assumption, it follows from Lemma~\ref{lem: pure implies N is maximal} that it suffices to prove, in the notation of Section~\ref{subsec: nonarch LL}, that $n(\rho|_{G_{F_v}})\le n(\pi'_v) $.

 Now, if~$\pi_v$ is any irreducible admissible representation of~$\GSp_4(F_v)$, then an examination of \cite[Table A.15]{MR2344630} (noting that the column there headed ``a'' records $n(\pi_v)$) shows that: \begin{itemize} \item $n(\pi_v)\ge 1$ if and only if $(\pi_v)^{\GSp_4(\cO_{F_v})}=0$. \item $n(\pi_v)\ge 2$ if and only if $(\pi_v)^{\GSp_4(\cO_{F_v})}=(\pi_v)^{\Par(v)}=0$. \item $n(\pi_v)=3$ if and only if $(\pi_v)^{\Kli(v)}=(\pi_v)^{\Si(v)}=0$. \end{itemize}